srl-labs/containerlab/docs/manual/topo-def-file.md

 - [5-stage Clos topology with parametrized number of pods and super-spines](lab-examples/../../lab-examples/templated02.md)

 [^1]: if the filename has `.clab.yml` or `-clab.yml` suffix, the YAML file will have autocompletion and linting support in VSCode editor.
+[^2]: also referred to as "mapped" or "raw" interfaces in some parts of the documentation